 New York is home to many well-known, world-class attractions.
 But it’s also a state filled with hidden gems that don’t attract big crowds—waterfalls, hiking trails, and lakes that you can have practically all to yourself!
 Check out these outdoor destinations that will expand your knowledge of New York State while allowing for safe recreation.
-Even though you might not see many people on your trip, remember to keep six feet apart from others not in your party and bring a mask or face covering to wear when it’s not possible to maintain social distancing.
-Call ahead or check attraction websites and social media for the most current information on openings and amenity availability while staying as local as possible.
+Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
+Call ahead and check websites and social media to make sure attractions are open and available.
+Be advised that New York has a travel advisory in effect, which requires travelers from non-contiguous states to quarantine for 10 days upon entering New York State.
+Travelers may undergo COVID testing to test out.
+For more details, see the guidelines for the travel advisory here.
+Most attractions are operating with capacity restrictions and require advance ticketing or reservations, so plan before you go.

 Tupper Lake Triad (Adirondacks)